-- Duck & Cover: Students and staff protect themselves by crouching under a table, desk, or chair until the danger passes. - Shelter in Place: Students and staff are kept indoors in order to isolate them from the outdoor environment.
-The heating and air conditioning system is also shut down. - Lock Down: Students and staff are kept in a designated locked area until a danger has passed, such as an intruder being on campus. - Evacuate Building: Students and staff are escorted outside to an assembly area if it has been determined that it is too dangerous to remain indoors. - Evacuate Campus: Students and staff are escorted to an off-site assembly area if it has been determined that it is too dangerous to remain on campus. - All Clear: Notification is given that normal school operations should resume.
+- Duck & Cover: Students and staff protect themselves by crouching under a table, desk, or chair until the danger passes. - Safe in Place: Students and staff are kept indoors in order to isolate them from the outdoor environment. - Lock Down: Students and staff are kept in a designated locked area with blinds closed and lights off sitting quietly until a danger has passed, such as an intruder being on campus. - Evacuate Building: Students and staff are escorted outside to an assembly area if it has been determined that it is too dangerous to remain indoors. - Evacuate Campus: Students and staff are escorted to an off-site assembly area if it has been determined that it is too dangerous to remain on campus. - All Clear: Notification is given that normal school operations should resume.